-Two stunningly beautiful and fragrant English roses have been developed and named after characters from the Thomas Hardy novels, Return of the Native and Far from the Madding Crowd.
+Two fragrant English roses have been developed and named after characters from the Thomas Hardy novels, Return of the Native and Far from the Madding Crowd.
 Just as these novels became some of Hardy’s most popular works, these roses will become quick favorites in your garden.

 David Austin Roses